Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

-\item The vector field $X^{\om}$ has a saddle-node~$p^{\om}$ and a quasi-transverse orbit of tangency between $W^{ss}(p^{\om})$ and $W^u(\ol{p}^{\om})$, where $\ol{p}^{\om}$ is a saddle-point of $X^{\om}$, see Figure~\ref{fig:codim-two-cases}.
-The bifurcation set consists of 3 codimension-1 strata meeting at~$\om$. \end{enumerate}
+\item The vector field $X^{\om}$ has a saddle-node~$p^{\om}$ and a quasi-transverse orbit of tangency between $W^{ss}(p^{\om})$ and $W^u(\ol{p}^{\om})$, where $\ol{p}^{\om}$ is a saddle-point of $X^{\om}$; see Figure~\ref{fig:codim-two-cases}.
+The bifurcation set consists of 3 codimension-1 strata meeting at~$\om$; see Figure~\ref{fig:link-9a}. \end{enumerate}

 \begin{enumerate}[label = (\Alph*)] \item For an open and dense class of 2-parameter families $\{X^\mu\}$ of $X_2^g(M)$, we have a pair $p_1$, $p_2$ of saddle-nodes occurring at isolated values $\om$ of the parameter.
+For an illustration, see Figure~\ref{fig:codim-two-cases}.
 There are two curves $\Gamma_1$ and $\Gamma_2$ in the parameter plane corresponding to the occurrence of exactly one saddle-node of $X^\mu$ near $p_1$ and $p_2$, respectively.
-Generically, these curves are transversal.
-For an illustration, see Figure~\ref{fig:codim-two-cases}.
+Generically, these curves are transversal; see Figure~\ref{fig:link-8}.

 \end{enumerate}